jboyko/BIOL5153/README.md

 Assignment 4: submitting jobs to the cluster

-Assignment 5: p4b ch02
+Assignment 5: extracting genes from watermelon.gbf

-Assignment 6: p4b ch03

-Assignment 7: count nucleotides python script